Zebiano/FoodStats/README.md

 * `/Users`
 * `/Arduino`

 To keep our project organised, we decided to use MVC as our file structuring system.
 Every controller file connects to our databse of choice, in this case [MongoDB](https://www.mongodb.com/), where we also store some sensitive data like usernames and passwords.
-Obviously, we implemented middleware that checks for user authentication ([JSON WebTokens](https://www.npmjs.com/package/jsonwebtoken)) and encrypted passwords ([BCrypt](https://www.npmjs.com/package/bcrypt)).
+Obviously, we implemented middleware that checks for user authentication ([JSON WebTokens](https://www.npmjs.com/package/jsonwebtoken)) and encrypted passwords with [BCrypt](https://www.npmjs.com/package/bcrypt).

 ### Front-end
+The framework we had to use was [Vue](https://www.npmjs.com/package/vue).
+For frameworks inside Vue, [Bulma](https://www.npmjs.com/package/bulma) and [Buefy](https://www.npmjs.com/package/buefy) were used.

+At first, we thought about using a sidebar throughout the whole project, but quickly realized it's not a good idea since we'll have to implement a PWA version of it.
+After thinking about it, a navbar got implemted instead and with it, you're able to navigate to the main pages of the platform:

+*

 ### Arduino
 We ended up using an arduino connected to 4 physical buttons as well as a capacitivce touch sensor.
 Each button represents one of the 4 dishes our canteen has: Meat, Fish, Vegetarian and Diet.
 Whenever a student buys a meal,